 In 2014, the Thetis Island Nature Conservancy initiated a community campaign to purchase the 16-hectare property on lower Burchell Hill.
 Over three years, Thetis Island residents and other individual supporters raised over half the purchase amount.
 Inspired by the community’s passion for conservation, the campaign received generous contributions from the Sitka Foundation, the Ministry of Transportation and Infrastructure’s Environmental Enhancement Fund, and the Gosling Foundation.
 The campaign finally reached its goal through a generous bequest from an endowment fund created by Syd Watts and Barbara Dowd, who recognized the Cowichan Community Land Trust in their will.

 The Fairyslipper Forest Nature Reserve is the first publically accessible protected area on Thetis Island.
 A historical trail winds through the forest on lower Burchell Hill, providing visitors the opportunity to hike moderately steep trails.
 Use of the reserve will be limited to hiking and walking to foster visitor enjoyment while preserving the ecosystems this reserve was created to protect.

 The Fairyslipper Forest Nature Reserve will be further protected by a conservation covenant held by the Thetis Island Nature Conservancy and Cowichan Community Land Trust.
-The Islands Trust Conservancy will work with the Thetis Island community and our partners to develop a comprehensive management and trail plan to guide the care of this special place.
+The Islands Trust Conservancy is working with the Thetis Island community and our partners to build an interpretive trail and implement a comprehensive management plan to guide the care of this special place.
 Fairyslipper Forest will be managed to ensure the ecological features are monitored and maintained while allowing for the enjoyment of people visiting the nature reserve.